 According to a study conducted by Lancet, almost half of India’s pregnancy in 2015 were unintended.
 In data from a baseline survey conducted by us for another project that covered 260 randomly selected women in two factories, 60% of women said they use cloth instead of pads at work or other times, such as in cases of emergency or when they forget to bring a pad.
 Obstetric morbidity (disease due to pregnancy) is significant as well, underscoring the lack of adequate prenatal or ante-natal care.

-What role can major employers of women, such as garment factories, play in improving access to sexual and reproductive health (SRH) services?
+What role can major employers of women, such as garment factories, play in improving access to SRH services?
 Can providing a safe space in factories break the taboo around this topic and promote positive health seeking behaviours?

 Image credits: Nayantara Parikh